 HTML structural elements – contains an interesting comparison between HTML4 and HTL5.

 It should be pointed out that none of these new tags are required or mandatory in HTML5.
 They can help improving the semantics of your web pages/website.
-You might decide to use only one or a few of these tags in your pages, or maybe none.
+You may decide to use only one or a few of these tags in your pages, or maybe none.
 Without, your page will still validate fine as HTML5.

 The scaffold code for a page like the one in figure 3-8-1 could be as follows: